spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 ---

-### Testing & Debugging
+### Dev experience

-- With the mass adoption of Kubernetes, came the influx of tools that enable creating local kubernetes clusters.
+With the mass adoption of Kubernetes, came the influx of tools that enable creating local kubernetes clusters.
 A few of those tools are:
   - [KinD][kind]: Why run containers when you can run containers inside containers which orchestrates other containers.
   - [Minikube][minikube]: Single node kube cluster on your PC
-  - Docker for Desktop: A kubernetes cluster build into your Docker for Desktop application

-- Did you know that `kubectl` has close to 300 different variations of commands?
+Did you know that `kubectl` has close to 300 different variations of commands?
 Actually I have no idea if that's true or what the real number is, but I bet you believed it for a second!
 Such is the complexity of the tooling we deal with.
-Different kubernetes UI tools have helped demystify kubernetes and reduce it's complexity for developers
-  - [KUI](https://kui.tools/): CLI driven UI for kubernetes, similar to k9s (although that is no longer opensource).
+To improve developer experience, different kubernetes UI's and
+- [Skaffold](https://skaffold.dev/): Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.
 - [Octant][octant]: A UI for developers which combines introspective tooling, cluster navigation and object management to help demystify kubernetes clusters and its objects.

 ![](./assets/octant.png)

-- Further to the complexity of understanding kubernetes is the complexity that comes with working with distributed applications, running in different cluster, across different nodes and replicas.
-A few tools that help work in such ecosystem:
-- Cloud Code vs Skaffold
-- Cloud Debugger vs Delve vs Debugging: Squash https://squash.solo.io/

 ---